ExistensialReset/flowmosr/ethos/AXIOM_DEFENSE_PROTOCOL.md

 They are hard to live.

 The greatest threat to Flow is not external opposition.
-It is **internal drift** — the subtle reinterpretation of axioms until they lose their meaning.
+It is **internal drift** — the slow, seemingly reasonable reinterpretation of axioms until they lose meaning.

-Humans (and AI) are extremely skilled at:
+This is not malice.
+Humans (and AI) are **extremely skilled** at:
 - Justifying exceptions
-- Redefining words to rationalize harm
+- Redefining words until they justify harm
 - Treating urgent crises as permission to violate boundaries

 This protocol exists to make axiom-drift **structurally detectable** and **systemically reversible** — without coercion, without violence, without becoming what we resist.